rajatasusual/llamapp/README.md

 #### UI Mode

-> this project will soon be moved to a standalone setup.
-Read more about the application in src/app/README.md
+> this project is moved to a standalone setup.
+Read more about the application in llamapp-web[www.github.com/rajatasusual/llamapp-web]

 1. **Start Redis:**